-The train network in Belgium is run by the SNCB which stands for Société Nationale des Chemins de fer Belges, and means National Society of Belgian Railways.
-As Belgium is also a Dutch (Flemish) speaking nation, you’ll also see and hear the SNCB referred to as the Nationale Maatschappij der Belgische Spoorwegen (NMBS).
+First things first, the train network in Belgium is run by the SNCB which stands for Société Nationale des Chemins de fer Belges.
+As Belgium is also a Dutch (Flemish) speaking nation, you’ll also see and hear SNCB referred to as Nationale Maatschappij der Belgische Spoorwegen (NMBS).
 It’s a good idea to get to grips with the Flemish and French names as this could be confusing if you’re a first-time traveler in Belgium.

 Buying and collecting train tickets in Belgium is easy to do.
-You can usually buy a ticket on the day of travel (at a machine at the station or from a ticket office) as the prices stay the same regardless if they are purchased in advance or not.
+You can usually buy a ticket on the day of travel (online, at a ticket machine or from a ticket office) as the prices stay the same regardless if they are purchased in advance or not.

 If you've got restless feet, spread your wings and fly around Belgium by train.
 Here are some good reasons to buy a Rail Pass instead of individual tickets.